 This is processed for reasons of substantial public interest under the laws that apply to us (see above) where this helps to meet our broader social obligations such as where it is necessary for us to fulfil our legal obligations and regulatory requirements.
 We have a Data Protection Policy that sets out how this information will be handled.

-Data Processor - our litter enforcement is provided by LA Support Ltd. This company is a data processor for us and only processes personal information in line with our instructions.
+Data Processor - our litter enforcement is provided by Kingdom Local Authority Support.
+This company is a data processor for us and only processes personal information in line with our instructions.